 The Michigan Catastrophic Claims Association’s announced that it will reduce its MCCA assessment fee by 55% from $220 to $100 per vehicle from July 2, 2020 – June 30, 2021 under the new No-Fault law,

 Before we start breaking out the bottles of champagne to celebrate I think we need to put this news in context.

-Don’t get me wrong about this MCCA assessment fee drop.
+Don’t get me wrong about the MCCA assessment fee drop.
 If it lowers car insurance prices, then I’m all for it.
 Michigan drivers have paid too much for too long for car insurance.

 But I’m skeptical that this reduction in the Michigan Catastrophic Claims Association fee will actually generate any real savings for drivers.

-Here’s what the Michigan Catastrophic Claims Association has told us about its MCCA assessment fee reduction:
+Here’s what the Michigan Catastrophic Claims Association has told us about its fee reduction:

 - The Michigan Catastrophic Claims Association is lowering its annual, per vehicle assessment or catastrophic injury fee to $100 for the period from July 1, 2020, to June 30, 2021.

 - This is a reduction of 55% from the $220 fee that is currently being charged to drivers for the period from July 1, 2019, to June 30, 2020.